LastPass for Android

 - Lock when screen is turned off: This option enables LastPass to lock itself if the screen turns off.

 - Use fingerprint to unlock: Allows the user to unlock LastPass using fingerprint identification on supported devices (initial setup instructions will vary by device).
+This is required in order to use mobile account recovery for Android.

 - Check session when app is activated: When the LastPass app is brought to the foreground (after you’ve been using other apps), this option forces the app check to see if the session has been terminated on the server; if so, LastPass will log off.
 This forces you to log in again, and forces an update from the server.
 This is a very useful feature for users who often terminate their sessions via the server, or are concerned about losing their mobile device.